 Your nonprofit’s mission statement is the core of all the work you do.
 So, naturally, you’ll want to express it through your logo design.
 Supporters should be able to tell, generally, what your nonprofit does with a quick glance.

-You can connect your nonprofit’s mission to your logo design by following these three steps:
+You can market your nonprofit’s mission through your logo design by following these three steps:

-- First, carefully read over your nonprofit’s mission and vision statements.
+- Carefully read over your nonprofit’s mission and vision statements.

-- Second, write down whatever words, symbols, and images come to mind when you think of your mission.
+- Write down whatever words, symbols, and images come to mind when you think of your mission.

-- Finally, consider what logo colors could be associated with the ideas you’ve brainstormed.
+- Consider what logo colors could be associated with the ideas you’ve brainstormed.

 2. Brainstorm on paper before moving to digital design platforms.